A California Tradition… Knott’s Berry Farm

 Knott’s Berry Farm Priority Boarding

-A park ticket gets you access to every ride in the park (except VR Showdown in Ghost Town), but some rides have the Knott’s FastPass equivalent.
+A park ticket gets you access to every ride in the park, but some rides have the Knott’s FastPass equivalent.
 Since Knott’s is known for roller coasters, most of the coasters in the park are on the Fast Lane system.
-The Fast Lane wristbands gives park guests access to:
+The Fast Lane wristbands gives park guests access to (rides on this list may change from time to time):

 - Timber Mountain Log Ride